 It’s not particularly tangible and you can’t always quantify it, but you can see it through interactions with the communities.
 It's very hard to measure this statistically, but I think all those things are small steps that will create a big change in the long term.

 Volunteering is important because it helps bring about a positive culture of lasting change.
 As an international volunteer I felt the local government and local people were very much on side when I shared ideas.
-They felt a sense of trust that we are working together for the great good, rather than just some organisation or person getting a huge salary for their role.
+They felt a sense of trust that we are working together for the greater good, rather than just some organisation or person getting a huge salary for their role.

 Volunteers are generally treated with high regards as the local communities respect someone who has expertise doing the role as a volunteer.
 However, it is important the volunteer engages with the locals in a positive manner to bring about lasting change.

-Volunteering also benefits the individual volunteer, who can learn so much from embracing a different culture and ways of working along with gaining amazing life changing experiences.
+Volunteering also benefits the individual volunteer, who can learn so much from embracing a different culture and ways of working along with gaining amazing life-changing experiences.

 How did you grow personally and professionally, from your experiences?

-Volunteering with VSO in Ethiopia and Nepal was the most important and valuable experiences of my life!
+Volunteering with VSO in Ethiopia and Nepal was the most important and valuable experience of my life!
 I personally learnt how to deal with setbacks, how difference cultures work and the differing mindset of people.
 It made me understand the world and view things in a whole new way, which I have taken on in my everyday life.

 Professionally, I learnt immensely from working with local governments, partner NGO’s, teacher trainers and VSO staff.
 Only by working first-hand in these environments can you truly comprehend the learning professionally and take them into any new role.

-There have been many ups and downs, which is normal and has helped me to build resilience which is an amazing life skill.
+There have been many ups and downs, which is normal and has helped me to build resilience, which is an amazing life skill.

 How did you spend your free time, and what brought you joy outside of the project?